bcbio/bcbio-nextgen/docs/contents/configuration.rst

   cnvkit, seq2c, delly, battenberg].
 LUMPY and Manta require paired end reads.
 - ``svprioritize`` --  Produce a tab separated summary file of structural variants in regions of interest.
 This complements the full VCF files of structural variant calls to highlight changes in known genes.
+See the `paper on cancer genome prioritization <https://peerj.com/articles/3166/>`_ for the full details.
 This can be either the path to a BED file (with ``chrom start end gene_name``, see :ref:`input-file-preparation`) or the name of one of the pre-installed prioritization files: